ridmi762/ipv6-static-routing-lab/README.md

 Static routes are used throughout (no dynamic routing protocols) Network uses /64 subnets as per IPv6 best practices

-## 🤝 Contributing
-Feel free to fork this project and enhance it with:
-Dynamic routing protocols (OSPFv3, EIGRP for IPv6) Additional security features
-VLAN configurations
-IPv6 access-lists
 ## 📝 My Contact

 **Name:**  Nimesha Ridmi